Study permits: Letters of acceptance (LOAs)

 Study permit renewals

 If officers have any doubts when reviewing a study permit renewal application, they are authorized under subsection 220.1(4) of the Immigration and Refugee Protection Regulations (IRPR) to request that students provide evidence that they are or were in compliance with the conditions of their study permit.
-The applicant may be requested to submit a letter of enrolment or transcript issued by a DLI to indicate that they are enrolled and actively pursuing studies at a DLI.
+The applicant may be requested to submit documentation issued by a DLI indicate that they are enrolled and actively pursuing studies at a DLI.

 Concerns about an institution

-Although, as of June 1, 2014, the issuance of study permits is limited to those accepted at a DLI, there may be cases where students present an LOA from an educational institution where concerns exist about its academic or administrative practices.
+Although the issuance of study permits is limited to those accepted at a designated learning institution, there may be cases where students present an LOA from an educational institution where concerns exist about its academic or administrative practices.

-If the activity is completed within the allotted time frame (status changed to “Verified – Match”, “Verified – No Match”, or “Cancelled”), the information will be sent to GCMS and the application will be ready for processing.
-IRCC won’t process any applications until the time frame has passed.
+If the activity is completed within the allotted time frame (status changed to “Verified – Match,” “Verified – No Match,” or “Cancelled”), the information will be sent to GCMS and the application will be ready for processing.

-Note that there may be instances where the verification is completed by email.
+There may be instances where the verification is completed by email upon the request of IRCC.
 These LOA verifications must also be completed within the same time frame (by the due date indicated in the email).

-Note: According to the Government of Quebec website, Vocational Training Centers are institutions that offer secondary level programs.
+Reminder: According to the Government of Quebec website, Vocational Training Centres are institutions that offer secondary level programs.

-The Quebec following vocational training programs do not require LOA verification as they are considered to be of secondary level:
+The following vocational training programs in Quebec do not require LOA verification as they are considered to be of secondary level:

 • Diploma of Vocational Studies (DVS)